nuxencs/seasonpackarr/README.md

 functionality by setting `parseTorrentFile` to `true` in your config file.

-If you choose to enable this feature, first follow the instructions in the [Webhook](#webhook) section, and then proceed to the [qBittorrent](#qbittorrent) section.
-If you leave this feature disabled, you can skip the Webhook section and go straight to the qBittorrent section.
+If you choose to enable this feature, first follow the instructions in the [Webhook](#webhook) section, and then proceed to your torrent client section below.
+If you leave this feature disabled, you can skip the Webhook section and go straight to your torrent client section below.

 > [!WARNING]
-> If you enable that option you need to make sure that the Webhook action is above the qBittorrent action, otherwise the
+> If you enable that option you need to make sure that the Webhook action is above the torrent client action, otherwise the
 > feature won't work correctly.

 #### Webhook